- Psychology Plus(Glasgow)Innovative approaches to helping with life's problems

 For more information about Lindsey's experience and qualifications view her Linked-in profile

 If you would like to make an appointment email lindsey.macleod@googlemail.com.
-Lindsey is based in Glasgow but is currently only working online (via Zoom or Teams).
+Lindsey usually sees people face to face in the Greenbank Rooms in Clarkston, Glasgow (please see map below) but she can also work with adults online .
 Please see the link below for guidance on getting the most out of on-line therapy.

 Lindsey is happy to discuss possible referrals beforehand.
 Please remember that email communications are never entirely secure so you may want to limit the personal details you share about yourself or difficulties at this stage.